-Areas of Research: Experimental biophysics; cell shape and collective motility; animal behavior and neuroscience
+Areas of Research: Experimental biophysics; cell shape and collective motility; animal behavior and neuroscience; musical instrument design

 - Physics and the Lewis-Sigler Institute